 Sorry Georgia!
 But you will always be on our minds!

 This is generally considered one of the worst states to live if you suffer from any type of joint pain.
 The humid, near-tropical conditions during the summer feel nice on the surface but painful on the joints.
 It’s not accompanied by the frequent shifts in barometric pressure typically responsible for joint pain, but nearly 50 percent of residents claim the humidity increases their pain regularly.

 The direct link between humidity and arthritis pain isn’t fully understood.
 That doesn’t mean it doesn’t exist.
 Unfortunately, the humidity isn’t the most significant problem in Oklahoma.
-The state has very few qualified rheumatologists compared to a high percentage of patients who suffer from arthritis.
+The state has very few qualified rheumatologists compared to many patients who suffer from arthritis.
 The cost of healthcare in the state is also well above the average.

-Louisiana is known for its humid weather, which can cause a lot of problems for arthritis sufferers.
+Louisiana is known for its humid weather, which can cause many problems for arthritis sufferers.
 The humidity is especially intense during the summer.
 Many people with arthritis experience more severe symptoms during this time of year.

 In addition to this, Louisiana is one of the rainiest states in the country.
 The state sees high rainfall throughout the year, even during the winter.
-Being in Louisiana also means having to deal with hurricane season, which can make it challenging for people with arthritis to get the care they need.
+Being in Louisiana also means dealing with hurricane season, making it challenging for people with arthritis to get the care they need.
 Louisiana is a great state to visit, but if you have arthritis, you may not want to live there.